NASA: Near Earth object detection (1998–present)

 From the 1990s NASA has run many NEO detection programs from Earth bases observatories, greatly increasing the number of objects that have been detected.
 Many asteroids are very dark and those near the Sun are much harder to detect from Earth-based telescopes which observe at night, and thus face away from the Sun.
 NEOs inside Earth orbit only reflect a part of light also rather than potentially a "full Moon" when they are behind the Earth and fully lit by the Sun.

-In 1998, the United States Congress gave NASA a mandate to detect 90% of near-Earth asteroids over 1 km diameter (that threaten global devastation) by 2008.
+In 1998, the US Congress gave NASA a mandate to detect 90% of near-Earth asteroids over 1 km diameter (that threaten global devastation) by 2008.
 This initial mandate was met by 2011.
 In 2005, the original USA Spaceguard mandate was extended by the George E. Brown, Jr. Near-Earth Object Survey Act, which calls for NASA to detect 90% of NEOs with diameters of 140 m or greater, by 2020 (compare to the 20-meter Chelyabinsk meteor that hit Russia in 2013).
 As of January 2020, it is estimated that less than half of these have been found, but objects of this size hit the Earth only about once in 2,000 years.

 In January 2020, NASA officials estimated it would take 30 years to find all objects meeting the 140 m size criteria, more than twice the timeframe that was built into the 2005 mandate.
 In June 2021, NASA authorized the development of the NEO Surveyor spacecraft to reduce that projected duration to achieve the mandate down to 10 years.